andrii-venher/PasswordFinder/README.md

 ## Analysis

-You may find more info about the pipeline architecture and the solved problems in the [`report`](report) section.
+You may find more info about the pipeline architecture and the solved problems in the [`report`](report/report.pdf) document.

 The performance [`benchmarking`](benchmarking) was done as well.